 Choice of therapy — In patients who do not respond to nonpharmacologic therapy and correction of iron deficiency, we recommend pharmacologic treatment with a dopamine agonist or an alpha-2-delta calcium channel ligand as first-line therapy (table 2).
-These classes of drugs have been shown to be effective compared with placebo in multiple randomized controlled trials [2-4,19-21].
+Multiple agents from each of these classes of drugs have been shown to be effective compared with placebo in multiple randomized controlled trials [2-6,20-22].

 Head-to-head comparisons between the two classes are limited to a single study , and we therefore suggest choosing initial therapy based on consideration of symptom severity, patient age and comorbidities, drug side effect profiles, and patient preferences (table 3) .
 The long-term risk of augmentation with dopaminergic agents must be weighed against other short- and long-term risks and side effects of each agent individually and measures taken to use the lowest effective dose in all patients selected for dopaminergic therapy .
 (See 'Augmentation' below.)

 ●For patients with very severe RLS/WED, comorbid depression, obesity, or metabolic syndrome, a dopamine agonist is preferred over other drugs as initial therapy.

 ●For patients with comorbid pain, anxiety, or insomnia or a history of impulse control disorder or addiction associated with use of a dopamine agonist, we suggest starting with an alpha-2-delta calcium channel ligand.